Star Trek VI: The Undiscovered Country: Effects

 Martia was not the first shapeshifter on Star Trek, but the character was the first to be created using computer-generated digital morphing technology.
 The effects, dubbed "morfs", were more advanced revisions of the technology used for films such as Terminator 2: Judgment Day.
 Animator John Berton attempted new, more complicated morfs, including moving the camera and morphing two characters talking; special care had to be taken to line up the characters properly in plate photography.
 Martia becomes Kirk while talking, requiring similar line deliveries from Iman and Shatner; Farrar supervised the set photography for the morfs and had the actors speak their lines in sync via a loudspeaker.

 Kirk's fight scene with Martia in the form of Kirk was mostly filmed with a double dressed in similar clothes; in the majority of the shots the camera allowed only one of the combatants' faces to be seen.
 When Kirk talked with his double directly, two separate takes of Shatner facing opposite directions were combined, with the camera motion carefully controlled so that the resulting image looked realistic.

 For the final space battle, Bill George redesigned the photon torpedoes to have a hotter core and larger flare, because he felt that the weapons in earlier films looked "too pretty".
 The torpedoes moved like guided missiles rather than cannonballs.
 George told Farrar that he had always wanted to see something penetrate the thin saucer section of the Enterprise, so a replica of the saucer was recreated and blown up; the model was hung upside down so that the explosion could be flipped to approximate the zero gravity effects.
 Rather than destroy the Bird of Prey model in the climax, pyrotechnic footage was reduced and placed in the appropriate locations to simulate rippling explosions throughout the vessel.
 A special "pyro model" was created from a rubber cast of the Bird of Prey and exploded instead, with a lap dissolve making the transition from the motion control ship to the pyro vessel.
-ILM knew that there was already footage of Chang reacting to the torpedo hit, but knew Meyer was unhappy with the result.
+ILM knew that there was already footage of Chang reacting to the torpedo hit but that Meyer was unhappy with the result.
 Using footage of Plummer as reference, the effects team created a dummy that was detonated in the same position.
 Steve Jaffe said, "[Editor] Ron Roose and I pored through the footage to find what amounted to three usable frames that we could use to tell the audience 'we got him!'"